pirate/django-concurrency-talk/README.md

 ##### ✅ The correct approach with a custom `SafeNumber` type

-I've created a small class that implements the `Fraction` interface, but guards against implicit type conversion when doing math or comparisons.
+I've created a small class that implements the `Fraction` interface, but guards against implicit type conversion when doing math or comparisons (only when it's actually dangerous).

 ```python
 >>> from safe_number import SafeNumber